With a focus on those publishing multiple ebooks or books, here are my top tips for using email marketing to engage

 1. Always use an Email Marketing System that’s Easy

 Email marketing can easily get out of control with a manual based system,\ like Outlook.
 To comply with anti-spam laws, unsubscribing must be easy.
 It is also useful to see open rates, click-through rates, and determine which content is the best performing.

 With most businesses choosing Mailchimp, a valid choice, my email marketing system is GetResponse – as it is just the most user-friendly and powerful for my purposes.

 2. Automation is ‘the Bomb‘

-You could try to send an email of a relevant and useful article to a new contact 5 days after they express interest, but likely you’ll forget.
-The automation part of a powerful email marketing system is where you schedule these kinds of activities to happen on ‘sign-up’.
+You could try to send an email of a relevant and useful article to a new contact about 5 days after they express interest, but likely you’ll forget.
+The automation or autoresponder section of your email marketing system is where you schedule these kinds of activities to happen on ‘sign-up’.
 This frees up time, our most precious resource.

 With Getresponse or similar systems, you can use autoresponders, or if you want to control more aspects, an area called Automation.
 It is like a workflow, where (for example) when a reader subscribes via any method, they get sent some juicy carrot and then once they read that, 3 days later, they receive some friendly story about you… and how this will relate to their learning journey.